 A frequency table is very often used by statisticians when they are studying categorical data to understand how frequently a variable appears in their data set.
-If you plan on entering the industry as a data analyst or even if your work remotely involves the use of data to make decisions, then you will be coming across frequency distribution tables all the time.
-It is therefore essential to have an understanding of how relative frequency tables work and how you can quickly construct one.
+If you plan on entering the industry as a data science analyst or even if your work remotely involves the use of data manipulation to make decisions, then you will be coming across frequency distribution tables all the time.
+It is therefore essential to have an understanding of how relative frequency tables work and how to make a table in R.

-There are several easy ways to create an R frequencytable, ranging from using the factor () and table () functions in Base R to specific packages.
+There are several easy ways to create an R frequency table, ranging from using the factor () and R table () functions in Base R to specific packages.
+Each different R function for creating a good data table output has its own benefits, from creating a column header and row names to column index, table command, character vector support, being able to import a data file, or multiple columns, but many need a specific R package to properly show you how to make a table in R code.
 Good packages include ggmodels, dplyr, and epiDisplay.

 In this tutorial, I will be going over some techniques of generating frequency tables using R. I’ll be using a built-in data set of R called “mtcars”.
 It contains information about the mileage, number of forward gears, number of carburetors and cylinders for various cars.

 You can load the data set into your environment using the data() function.
 This isn’t always needed but is good practice to keep things organized in your code.

 Generating a Frequency Table in R